 |✔ Multi-currency options|

 |✔ Extensive integrations available|

-Masterpass was initially only available as an alternative to PayPal for Mastercard customers, but is now available to all credit card holders.
-In addition to Mastercard, Masterpass allows practically any credit or debit card to be used.
+Click to Pay, formerly known as Masterpass, was initially only available as an alternative to PayPal for Mastercard customers, but is now available to all credit card holders.

-Similarly to PayPal, Masterpass is also called a digital wallet solution.
-You have to create a personal account and enter payment and personal data there.
-Whenever you want to pay online, you can easily and quickly find these in your Masterpass account.
+Similarly to PayPal, you have to create a personal account and enter payment and personal data there.
+Whenever you want to pay online, you can easily and quickly click ‘Remember me’.
 This saves you having to repeatedly enter your address and payment information for each individual online shop.
-The customer can start the payment via Masterpass in the online shop by specifying the e-mail address and the chosen password.
-A TAN is sent via app or SMS, which is necessary to complete the payment.
-Masterpass uses a multi-level security system, which is also used for payments with credit cards.
+A one-time code is sent to your email, which is necessary to complete the payment.
+Click to Pay uses a multi-level security system, which is also used for payments with credit cards.
 It can be used in desktop and mobile browsers as well as in native Android and iOS apps.

 |✔ Completely free PayPal alternative for customers||✘ Can only be used at participating merchants|

 Amazon Pay is the online retail giant’s very own payment service.
 Amazon Payments profits immensely from its parent company’s notoriety and reputation, which is why many other popular online shops opt for this payment option.
 This PayPal alternative is not as widespread as the industry leader.